 Health and Safety

-All participants traveling to international locations will be enrolled in the HTH Health Insurance Plan and the International SOS 24/7 emergency medical and travel assistance service.
-Students will be required to register with Brown University's Sojourn Abroad system and participate in a pre-departure orientation session.
+All participants traveling to international locations will be enrolled in Brown University's International Accident and Sickness Study/Travel Abroad blanket insurance plan and the International SOS 24/7 emergency medical and travel assistance service.
+Students will be required to register with TravelSafe, Brown's international travel registry, and participate in a pre-departure orientation session.
 Faculty will also provide an on-site orientation upon arrival.

 Please contact [email protected] with questions.